 The egg donation process with Donor Nexus is broken down for you below:

 The Donor Nexus team will work with you to determine which egg donation program best suits your needs.
-If desired, we will set up a phone call or Skype video conference for your initial consultation.
+If desired, we will set up a phone call or Zoom video conference for your initial consultation.
 Once we determine the specific egg donation cycle, we will work with you to select an egg donor or frozen donor eggs.